 Welcome to Young Poets Network!
 We hope you will find lots of useful tips and advice here to inspire and develop your interest in poetry.

-We’ve designed youngpoetsnetwork.org.uk to be a safe and welcoming environment for all young people under the age of 25.
+We’ve designed youngpoetsnetwork.org.uk to be a safe and welcoming environment for all young people up to the age of 25.
 As part of this, we have some advice and guidelines for you to follow in order to stay safe on Young Poets Network, and anywhere else online.

 Young Poets Network